Principle 2. The Principle of Action and Reaction. Third Week.

 Reflections on reflecting.

 When it comes to my daily meditations on the principles, the big question for me is how can I deepen my reflection?
-To apply the principle to the present situation means that, as a minimum, I’d need to know what is this situation that I’m living through.
-How could I not know that?
-Surprisingly easily as I discover when I try to see each moment more clearly and live those moments more intensely!
-It becomes unavoidably obvious that most of the time when I’m supposedly awake, I am in reality in a state closer to dreaming.
-Daydreams and reveries, whether simple or elaborate, cloud my consciousness through almost all of my waking hours.
+To apply the principle to the present situation means that, as a minimum, I’d need to know what is this situation through which I’m living.
+How can that be something difficult to discern?
+After all its what I’m going through!
+It’s surprisingly easily apparently, as I discover when I try to see each moment more clearly and live those moments more intensely!

-So the first step is to simply not get lost, not in myself and not in the unfolding events.
-To learn to be in my centre, in whatever I’m doing but not lost in the activity.
 Gently paying attention I notice what’s happening, I start to wake up — at least a little.
-In fact it is exactly trying to do that makes me aware of the fact that I live most of my time asleep.
+In fact, it is exactly trying to do that makes me aware of the astonishing reality that I live most of my time in one form of sleep or another.
 There’s been a lot written in recent years by “experts” of all sorts about attention, and mindfulness.
 A lot of words, but not necessarily a lot of clarity.
 Look through a few of the popular books (websites), or listen to some of the blogs, and you’ll notice a host of contradictory claims and explanations.

 Want A More Fulfilling Life?